konklone/fisacourt/README.md

   * Or, you may want to call up the FCC: [they used contentapi](http://www.fcc.gov/encyclopedia/content-api-drupal-module) on their site, though it looks like a less active project.
   * Or, invent your own.
 Feel free to take inspiration from other [APIs for public records](https://sunlightlabs.github.io/congress/).

-Additionally, please fix the publication dates for documents: instead of reflecting the document's date of entry into the Drupal backend, the dates should reflect when they became public record.
+Additionally, please assign unique IDs, and fix the publication dates for documents.
+Instead of reflecting the document's date of entry into the Drupal backend, the dates should reflect when they became public record.